alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 #### The build server or build pipeline {#the-build-server-or-build-pipeline .unnumbered}

-A build server is a dedicated computer or virtual machine that automates tasks such as building, testing, linting, and conducting security scans, preparing code for deployment or integration.
-It acts as a quality gatekeeper, running CI/CD workflows before code is deployed or merged into the main branch.
-The build server doesn\'t inherently perform tasks but executes the instructions specified in the workflow file by developers.
-Anything can be run on a build server, since it\'s just a virtual machine.
+A build server or, more accurately, a **build runner** or **agent**, is the environment where automated CI/CD tasks like building, testing, and scanning are executed.
+While the underlying host machine might be a virtual machine (especially for cloud-provided runners like GitHub's `ubuntu-latest`), the actual build often runs inside a **container**.
+This containerized approach provides a consistent, isolated environment with all necessary tools and dependencies, ensuring reproducibility and acting as a quality gatekeeper for the CI/CD workflow.
+The runner executes instructions defined in the workflow configuration file.

-Build servers are used instead of developer workstations because:
+Build runners/agents are used instead of developer workstations because:

 - Security: These servers handle sensitive resources like company source code and secrets.
 It is crucial to secure them to prevent unauthorized access and protect against lateral attacks.
 Simply storing them on a developer's machine means that other software could use the secrets, the secrets are transmitted over other mediums, etc.